bahuljain/scala-fun/README.md

 - to pass an array as a repeated parameter append by `: _*` like `echo(arr: _*)`

 - `@tailrec` annotation gives warning at compile time if the function is not tail recursive.

 - `fn.curried` converts a multiple parameter function to a curried function.
 The reverse of that is `Function.uncurried(fn)`.

-- `add(_: Int, 10): Int` is a partially applied function, that returns a function that takes and Int and returns an Int.
+- `add(_: Int, 10): Int` is a **partially applied function**, that returns a function that takes an Int and returns an Int.
+Somewhat similar to currying..

 - `flatmap` is a complete genius.